Ly0n/awesome-robotic-tooling/README.md

 * [Security-Enhanced Linux](https://github.com/SELinuxProject/selinux) - is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls (MAC)
 * [OpenTitan](https://github.com/lowRISC/opentitan) - will make the silicon Root of Trust design and implementation more transparent, trustworthy, and secure for enterprises, platform providers, and chip manufacturers.
 OpenTitan is administered by lowRISC CIC as a collaborative project to produce high quality, open IP for instantiation as a full-featured product
 * [bandit](https://github.com/PyCQA/bandit) - is a tool designed to find common security issues in Python code.
+* [hardening](https://github.com/konstruktoid/hardening) - A quick way to make a Ubuntu server a bit more secure.

 ## Datasets
 * [Ford Autonomous Vehicle Dataset](https://avdata.ford.com/home/default.aspx) - Ford presents a challenging multi-agent seasonal dataset collected by a fleet of Ford autonomous vehicles at different days and times.